 So, the worst thing about Hayfever is that it can cause your nose to become incredibly blocked or run like a tap.

 For blocked noses, I like to use menthol or eucalyptus products.
 Any brands such as, Olbas Oil, Vicks, Calpol, etc. have a range of chest rubs, oils or inhalation sticks.
-These products have natural decongestant properties, so will help to unblock your nose.
-I love using the menthol chest rubs at night time to help me breathe better when I sleep and the inhaler sticks for temporary relief throughout the day.
+These products have natural decongestant properties.
+This will help to unblock your nose.
+I love using the menthol chest rubs at night time to help me breathe better when I sleep.
+The inhaler sticks however, are great for temporary relief throughout the day.

 For a runny nose, antihistamine tablets or syrup should normally help to dry up the mucus.
 However, you can also use saline nasal sprays, such as Sterimar Isotonic Nasal Hygiene Spray for Allergies & Sinusitis.
-This helps to moisturise and cleanse the nasal passage to remove any allergens that are causing your body to react and therefore produce more mucus.
+This helps to moisturise and cleanse the nasal passage to remove any allergens.
+Allergens cause your body to react and therefore produce more mucus.
 So, by cleansing the nasal passage, you will remove the excess mucus.
 You must blow your nose after to remove this excess mucus.
 Sterimar also has anti-inflammatory and antiseptic properties, so will help those with runny noses.

 Some other tips for Hayfever sufferers…

 Wash your hair every evening to rinse out the pollen that has attached to your hair.

 Wear sunglasses to protect your eyes from pollen.

 Invest in an air purifier, as a special mechanism helps to remove allergens, dust particles, etc. from the atmosphere, so it will reduce the amount of allergens that you breathe in.

 Clean your bedding regularly, as dust mites, dead skin cells and allergens can accumulate in your bedding and can cause your body to react to it in the night.